-If a corporation receives a cash contribution from a person other than a shareholder, the corporation must reduce the basis of any property acquired with the contribution by the amount of the cash received.
-The corporation has a 12-month period beginning on the day it received the contribution to acquire the property.
+If a corporation receives a cash contribution from a person other than a shareholder, the corporation must reduce the basis of any property acquired with the contribution during the 12-month period beginning on the day it received the contribution by the amount of the contribution.
 If the amount contributed is more than the cost of the property acquired, then reduce, but not below zero, the basis of the other properties held by the corporation on the last day of the 12-month period in the following order.

 - 1) Depreciable property.

 - 2) Amortizable property.

-- Property subject to cost depletion but not to percentage depletion.
+- 3) Property subject to cost depletion but not to percentage depletion.

 - 4) All other remaining properties.